West Link

+The West Link (Västlänken) is a railway project under construction in Gothenburg, Sweden.
+It consists of 8 km of railway, including 6 km of tunnel, including three new underground stations: Centralen, Haga and Korsvägen.
+The purpose of the project is to increase capacity and reduce travel times for commuter and regional trains.

+The Centralen section of the West Link is set to open in December 2026, while the rest of the tunnel is planned to be ready for traffic by December 2030.

+Background

+The West Link project was initiated to address capacity issues at Gothenburg Central Station, which operates as a terminus with no room for additional trains during peak hours.
+This limitation has obstructed efforts to expand train services, as well as to construct a new railway to Borås, the second-largest city in the region, which is currently linked to Gothenburg primarily by dense bus services.

 Of the 1.02 million people (2018) who live in Greater Gothenburg (1.7 million in Västra Götaland County), 450,000 people live outside the Gothenburg municipality.
 Approximately 175,000 people in the region commute to or from Gothenburg Municipality daily.
-The majority of these people use cars for transportation and the roads in the region are overloaded.
-Better rail communications to different parts of Greater Gothenburg and better connections to current public transport networks would improve the situation.
-There is a political wish to reduce car dependency and increase public transport usage.
-Significant sums of money have been – and are being – invested in rail infrastructure in the other Swedish urban areas such as the Stockholm and Malmö regions (over 40 bn SEK each during 1990-2010).
-Rail investment in the greater Gothenburg area has not kept up with these other urban areas.

-The largest improvement according to the proposed plan would be for commuters from places along the railways from Kungsbacka/Borås and who work or study near Haga station, where a large part of the University of Gothenburg is located.
-15 minutes could be saved per journey.
-Time would be also saved on other journeys, for example around 5 minutes from Alingsås to Sahlgrenska or Chalmers.

-The main reason to build the tunnel is to increase capacity.
-The Gothenburg Central Station has no capacity for more trains in rush hours, which obstructs the wish to increase train traffic and build a new railway to Borås, the second largest city in the province, which has dense bus traffic to Gothenburg.
+The project forms part of the West Swedish Financing Package (Västsvenska Paketet) and is expected to cost between 24.1 and 27.1 billion SEK (2009 price levels).
+Construction involves rock blasting through bedrock and excavation in clay, with ongoing installation of tracks, overhead power systems, signalling, and telecommunications infrastructure.
+Initially planned to open fully by 2026, the West Link is now expected to be completed by December 2030.

+Similar tunnels in Sweden's other main cities include the City Tunnel, completed in Malmö in 2010, and the City Line, completed in Stockholm in 2017.

 History

 Planning process

 As early as the 1950s there were plans for a tunnel under the inner city for railbound vehicles, then for trams.
-The plans were abandoned because of the cost.
+The plans were abandoned because of the cost, due to the high water table and ground conditions, which were unsuitable for tunnelling.
 The city has to finance tramways, while the government finances railways.

 The planning process has taken a long time, being included in preliminary city plans in the mid 90s under the project name "Centrumtunneln".
 A feasibility study was conducted in 2001–2002 by Banverket in cooperation with Västra Götalandsregionen, Västtrafik, Göteborgsregionen, and the city of Gothenburg.
 Similar rail tunnel projects have already been implemented in Malmö and in Stockholm.

 Västlänken is not part of the Trafikverket Future plan (swe: Framtidsplan) 2004–2015, nor the alternative plan.
 Construction could start earlier since the Västra Götaland Regional Council is willing to invest money in the project.